Manju Warrier: In the media

 Manju's characters appear on many lists featuring strong women characters in Indian Cinema.
-She is considered as one of the highest paid Malayalam actresses.
+She is considered one of the highest paid Malayalam actresses.

 She is also a professional Kuchipudi dancer, having learnt the art from Geetha Padmakumar.
 She actively performs in many classical dance programs and plays.
 Her return to stage was at Guruvayur in 2012 as part of the Navaratri dance festival.
 She received the Kerala Sangeetha Nataka Akademi Award in 2014 and was the first person to receive the award for Kuchipudi.

 Apart from films, she is a brand ambassador of Kalyan Jewellers, Sony India, Lasagu Coaching App, MyG, Ujala Detergent, Kitchen Treasures, Ajinorah and KLM Axiva.
 She has also appeared in commercials for Lifebuoy, Meriiboy Icecreams, Dhathri etc. She also became the first ever brand ambassador of a Malayalam Entertainment channel, through Zee Keralam.

 She is also the goodwill ambassador and face of various government and social causes like State Literacy Mission, She Taxi, Kudumbashree's organic farming project (inspired by her role in How Old Are You), Horticorp and Naipunnya Development projects.